c++ check point: Bjarne Stroutstrup, file io, class, template

 endif()

-Alternatively, you can copy all the library files to your project folder and use #include "boost/xxx", which is more space costly.
+Alternatively, you can copy all the library files to your project folder and use

 The following cpp codes can be used to test whether the boost library is properly configured.